timoffex/life/README.md

--- Applies printAndIncrementFst to the first element of the tuple. printAndIncrementFstFst :: StateT ((Int, a), b) IO () printAndIncrementFstFst = fst %=% printAndIncrementFst
+-- Applies printAndIncrementFst to the first element of the tuple. printAndIncrementFstFst :: StateT ((Int, a), b) IO () printAndIncrementFstFst = _1 %=% printAndIncrementFst

 -- Applies printAndIncrementFst to each tuple. printAndIncrementFstAll :: StateT [(Int, a)] IO ()